JeremyWhiteDev/Moxie/README.md

 - Trying something way too challening too quickly.
 - Getting frustrated by my apparent lack of progress.

-Moxie allows users to keep log their skills/hobbies, create tags and attach them to skills.
+Moxie allows users to log their skills/hobbies, create tags and attach them to skills.

 Moxie was designed to eventually have a system of reward.
 Video games have perfected this system of "do something" > "get rewarded with XP" > "XP gets you cool stuff."
 I want to bring that same concept to Moxie.
-Unfortunately, the complexities of getting base functionality working in Moxie slowed my progress significantly, as describbed in the [Lessons Learned](#lessons-learned) section.
+Unfortunately, the complexities of getting base functionality working in the Moxie frontend slowed my progress significantly, as described in the [Lessons Learned](#lessons-learned) section.

+I still hope to build on this concept in the future and come back to this application with a fresh perspective.

 # Screenshots/Gifs